jillibus/Pewlett-Hackard-Analysis/README.md

 ORDER BY e.emp_no;
 ```

+#### Export of the CSV Files
 ![export](images/export_mentorship_table.png)

 ---
 ## Results:

-* _How many employees are in the "silver tsunami"?_ The number of employees that can retire, relatively soon, is quite high, the total is: 90,398, which is 37.65% of their total laborforce.
+* _How many employees are in the "silver tsunami"?_

+    * The number of employees that can retire, relatively soon, is quite high, the total is: 90,398, which is 37.65% of their total laborforce.
 This is quite substantial.

 * _How many positions are in the "silver tsunami"?_
-![by titles](images/Retirement_cnt_title.png)

-    * As you can see from the above table, the heaviest hitting positions are the Senior Staff and Senior Engineer positions.
+    * As you can see from the table below, the heaviest hitting positions are the Senior Staff and Senior Engineer positions.
 Those alone make up 57,570 positions, or 64% of the retirement pool of the "silver tsunami".
 That is quite a bit of knowledge leaving Pewlett Hackard.

+![by titles](images/Retirement_cnt_title.png)

 * _Do we have on hand ready staff to take over the majority of these positions?_

+    * If we base the numbers on the existing rules of the Mentorship Program, then no, we do not have enough employees in the mentorship program.
+The numbers are just too low, based on the numbers of retiree's.

 ![mentor](images/Mentorship.png)

-    * If we base the numbers on the existing rules of the Mentorship Program, then no we do not have enough employees in the mentorship program.
-The numbers are just too low, based on the numbers of retiree's.
+---

 ## Summary

 Based on the analysis of the employee data, more programs will have to be implemented to perform the following:

 *  Prepare each department for the upcoming departures for their Senior Staff members
     * Training on all areas of expertise and transfer of knowledge to a minimum of 2 people
     * Mentoring of staff of their expertise